esox1/OverTheWire_Writeup/README.md

 ![alt text](https://github.com/esox1/OverTheWire_Writeup/blob/master/bandit-scrshots/bandit9.png)

-**The -a flag in grep process a binary file as if it were a text if we check file data.txt we get "data" by using -a flag grep process it as if it were a text file.**
+The **a** flag in **grep** process a binary file as if it were a text if we check file data.txt we get "data" by using -a flag grep process it as if it were a text file.

-**Or using the "strings" which prints the printable characters sequences that are at least 4 chars long.
-Its useful for determing the contents of non-text files**
+Or using the "strings" which prints the printable characters sequences that are at least 4 chars long.
+Its useful for determing the contents of non-text files

 ` strings data.txt | grep == `